learn-co-curriculum/dsc-gradient-descent-step-sizes-lab/README.md

 In this lab, we'll practice applying gradient descent.
 As we know gradient descent begins with an initial regression line, and moves to a "best fit" regression line by changing values of $m$ and $b$ and evaluating the RSS.
 So far, we have illustrated this technique by changing the values of $b$ and evaluating the RSS.
 In this lab, we will work through applying our technique by changing the value of $m$ instead.
 Let's get started.

+## Objectives

+You will be able to:

+- Understand how to go from RSS to finding a "best fit" line
+- Understand how gradient descent can be used to find the best intercept for your linear regression model

 ## Setting up our initial regression line

 Once again, we'll take take a look at revenues our data example, which looks like this: